-Restructuring charges for Successor 2022 Period consist of employee separation costs and impairment of lease right-of-use assets related to strategic cost saving initiatives to better align our organization and cost structure and improve the affordability of our products and services.
+Restructuring charges consist of employee separation costs related to strategic cost saving initiatives to better align our organization and cost structure and improve the affordability of our products and services.
+Restructuring charges for the year ended December 31, 2022 includes the impairment of lease right-of-use assets associated with these strategic cost saving initiatives.